ybaik/gain-and-tax/readme.md

     ```

     - Replace `path/to/G&L_Collapsed.xlsx` with the path to your downloaded E*TRADE Excel file.
-    - Replace `path/to/*etrade*.csv` with the desired output directory for the generated CSV files.
+    - Replace `path/to/*etrade*.csv` with the desired output path for the generated CSV files.

 2. **Generate Final Gain & Loss Table:**